 1) Old habits die hard.

 Karyln Borysenko, Principal at Zen Workplace, reminds us that the old ways of handling performance still permeates too much of the business world.
-“I think it’s important to note that although a few high profile companies have gotten rid of the traditional annual performance review, the vast majority of companies still utilize it.
+“I think it’s important to note that although a few high profile companies have gotten rid of the traditional annual performance review questions, the vast majority of companies still utilize it.
 But here’s the thing: The annual review has very little to do with performance management—it’s simply paperwork.
 Since no one buys into it, it does nothing to actually manage performance.”